 I have seen a case in which a renewing tenant was allowed to apply that unused portion to rent in the renewal term.
 Not all landlords would allow for this, and it was only discovered by the tenant's new broker - the tenant has completely forgotten about the allowance and how much was spent during the last construction period.
 This is especially important if you are providing a personal guarantee as part of the lease.

 Here is an example of a tenant-friendly Tenant Improvement clause (from a recent lease from California):

 The Landlord hereby agrees to pay to the Tenant an allowance (the "Tenant Improvement Allowance") of thirty dollars ($30.00) per square foot of Rentable Area of the Premises, plus applicable taxes.
-The Landlord shall pay the Tenant Improvement Allowance to the Tenant in instalments as costs are incurred by the Tenant as established by invoices delivered to the Landlord for work done in the Premises.
+The Landlord shall pay the Tenant Improvement Allowance to the Tenant in installments as costs are incurred by the Tenant as established by invoices delivered to the Landlord for work done in the Premises.
 Any unused portion of the Tenant Improvement allowance shall be paid as a cash allowance (the "Cash Allowance") to the Tenant on the Commencement Date.
 Any additional costs to improve the Premises shall be at the sole cost and expense of the Tenant (other than costs outlined in Schedule "B"- "Landlord's Work" attached here to).